tchwojkofrank/adventofcode2024/day05/README.md

 For the incorrectly ordered pages, create a custom ordering function using the rules, and then sort using that rule.

+## Other notes

+I didn't have to translate each page into a number.
+I should have left them all as strings, and then defined a custom ordering function, and just used sort.

+For part 1, I don't think I need to check every pair.
+If something was out of order, then one of the checks would fail.

 ## ChatGPT

 ChatGPT got both parts today.